ga-wdi-lessons/mongoose-intro/readme.md

 * Might be a better decision for scaling

 #### Disadvantages
-* Requires more work, need to find both documents that have the references(multiple queries)
+* Requires more work.
+Need to find both documents that have the references (i.e., multiple queries).

 ## You Do: Set Up Schema and Models for Reminders (10 minutes / 1:00)